qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Proceed as above for any other tools you wish to customize.
 Once you have finished your configuration, simply :guilabel:`Close` the dialog to have your changes applied.
-You can also :guilabel:`Save` the changes as an :file:`.XML` file and :guilabel:`Load` them into another QGIS installation.
+You can also :guilabel:`Save` the changes either as an :file:`.XML` file with only the User Shortcuts or with all Shortcuts or as an :file:`.PDF` file with all Shortcuts and :guilabel:`Load` them into another QGIS installation.

 .. index:: Command line options
 .. _`label_commandline`: